Alaricus/clicker-tutorial-solid/README.md

 ### The Components
 Now let's create the two components we are going to need.

-`Clicker` — the component that will display the total number of currently available "clicks" and the button for manually incrementing this counter.
+`<Clicker />` will display the total number of currently available "clicks" and the button for manually incrementing this counter.

 This one is fairly self explanatory.
 It takes two props:
   1. `amount` — we'll pass the `clicks` to it so that it shows the currently available clicks
   2. `update` — we'll pass `updateClicker()` to it so that it increments them when we click the button

-`AutoClicker` — the component which allows to buy and sell autoclickers of a given level.
+`<AutoClicker />` allows to buy and sell autoclickers of a given level.

 This component will have the following logic:
   1. It will become visible once the total clicks in the game equals to or surpases its cost.